-On December 16, 1985, John Gotti organized a ruthless assassination on Gambino crime boss Paul Castellano outside Sparks Steak House in New York City.
-It was a murder that would change the New York Mafia forever.
+On December 16, 1985, John Gotti organized a ruthless hit on Gambino crime boss Paul Castellano outside Sparks Steak House in New York City.
+It was a murder that would change the Mafia forever.

 On Dec.
 16, 1985, Gambino crime family boss Paul Castellano and his underboss Thomas Bilotti were brazenly gunned down outside Sparks Steak House in Midtown Manhattan.